 Telekom Security undertakes to revoke the OCSP responder certificate (Chapter 7.3 et seq.) as soon as a compromised key is suspected.
 Telekom Security reserves the right to revoke the certificate if this becomes necessary for operational reasons.
+The revocation of this certificate is carried out by a responsible employee of the Trust Center and is announced via the certificate revocation list (CRL).
 A revoked web server certificate is replaced with a new one immediately.